List of awards and nominations received by Parineeti Chopra: BIG Star Entertainment Awards

 The BIG Star Entertainment Awards is an annual event organised by the Reliance Broadcast Network.
 Chopra has received one award from six nominations.

+Bollywood Hungama OTT India Fest

+The Bollywood Hungama OTT India Fest Awards are annual awards that honor that recognize artistic and technical excellence in Hindi-language original programming within the OTT space.
+Chopra has received two nomination.

 FICCI Frames Excellence Honours

 The FICCI Frames Excellence Honours is an annual award ceremony organised by the Federation of Indian Chambers of Commerce and Industry.
-Parineeti has won one awards.
+Chopra has won one award.

 Filmfare Awards

 The Filmfare Awards are presented annually by The Times Group for excellence of cinematic achievements in Hindi cinema.
 Chopra has received one award from five nominations.

+Filmfare OTT Awards

+The Filmfare Awards are annual awards that honour artistic and technical excellence in the Hindi-language original programming over-the-top (OTT) space.
+Chopra has received one nomination.

 Gold Awards

+Gold Awards is an annual international event organised by Vikaas Kalantri and Zee TV to honour excellence in the Hindi television and cinema.
 Chopra has one nomination at the Gold Awards.

 International Indian Film Academy Awards

-The International Indian Film Academy Awards (shortened as IIFA) is annual international event organised by the Wizcraft International Entertainment Pvt.
+The International Indian Film Academy Awards (shortened as IIFA) is an annual international event organised by the Wizcraft International Entertainment Pvt.
 Ltd. to honour excellence in the Hindi cinema.
 Chopra has won both nominations.

+IIFA Digital Awards

+The IIFA Digital Awards is an annual international event organised by the Wizcraft International Entertainment Pvt.
+Ltd. to honour excellence in the web films and series.
+It was started on the occasion of 25th yearof IIFA.
+Chopra has received one nominations.

+Indian Streaming Academy Awards

+The Indian Streaming Academy Awards is an annual event organised to honour excellence in the web series across all major Indian languages.

+Indian Television Academy Awards

+The Indian Television Academy Awards (shortened as ITA) is an annual award ceremony organised by the Indian Television Academy to honour excellence in Hindi-language television, films and web content.
+Chopra has received one nomination.

+Lions Gold Awards

+The Lions Gold Awards are presented annually by members of the Lions Club of SOL-Mumbai to honour excellence in the Hindi cinema..
+Chopra has won both the nominations.

 Mirchi Music Awards

+Mirchi Music Awards are presented annually by Radio Mirchi to honour both artistic and technical excellence of Hindi films and music.

 National Film Awards

 The National Film Awards is the most prestigious film award ceremony in India, considered to be the equivalent of the Academy Awards.
 Established in 1954, it is administered by the International Film Festival of India and the Indian government's Directorate of Film Festivals.
 The awards are presented by the President of India.
 Chopra has received one award.